gsemia/strongswan-tunnel-status/README.md

 - StrongSwan with VICI interface enabled (TCP port 4502)
 - Python vici module

+**Important**: This script requires the StrongSwan VICI interface to be available via a TCP port (default: 4502) and not a Unix socket.
+Please ensure your StrongSwan configuration exposes the VICI interface over TCP.

 ## Installation

 1. Install the required Python package: